jplayer/react-jPlayer/README.md

 The examples in the project contain legacy browser, mobile fixes and helpers such as the run-time events and props showing.
 If you just want the most basic setup to get an understanding of jPlayer, you can follow the code below.

+If you want the jPlayer to look good you will need to include the examples .css or .less files from src or dist.

 ```
 import React from 'react';
 import ReactDOM from 'react-dom';